skyach/solidus_social/README.md

 ---

-## Solidus Setup to Utilize OAuth Sources
+## Spree Setup to Utilize OAuth Sources

 Login as an admin user and navigate to Configuration > Social Authentication Methods